-Table 94 Maintenance > User Account
+Table 99 Maintenance > User Account

-LABEL DESCRIPTION Add New Account Click this button to add a new user account (up to four Administrator accounts and four User accounts).
-This is the index number.
-Active This indicates whether the user account is active or not.
-The check box is selected when the user account is enabled.
-It is cleared when it is disabled.
-User Name This displays the name of the account used to log into the Zyxel Device Web Configurator.
+LABEL DESCRIPTION User Name This displays the name of the account used to log into the Zyxel Device Web Configurator.
 Retry Times This displays the number of times consecutive wrong passwords can be entered for this account.
 0 means there is no limit.
 Idle Timeout This displays the length of inactive time before the Zyxel Device will automatically log the user out of the Web Configurator.
 Lock Period This field displays the length of time a user must wait before attempting to log in again after a number of consecutive wrong passwords have been entered as defined in Retry Times .
+Group This field displays this user has Administrator privileges.
+Modify Click the Edit icon to configure the entry.
+Click the Delete icon to remove the entry.
+Cancel Click Cancel to restore your previously saved settings.
+Apply Click Apply to save your changes.

-Table 94 Maintenance > User Account (continued)
+Table 99 Maintenance > User Account (continued)